uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

 to the general one described in section `General operation definition
 <general_operation_>`_.

-- Shortcut for execution on :term:`host <Host/Device>`.
-Performs the same operation as the general function on host, but does not require passing the queue explicitly.
+- A shortcut for execution on :term:`host <Host/Device>` that performs the same operation as the general function on host, but does not require the queue to be passed explicitly.

   .. code-block:: cpp